 SCCLS provides free legal help to low income and elderly clients in the following areas:

 SCCLS' Seniors Law Project operates in the Bristol Elder Services area (Fall River and surrounding towns), the Coastline Elder Services area (New Bedford and surrounding towns) and the Old Colony Planning Council (Brockton and surrounding towns) and will provide legal representation and other services to individuals age 60 and older.
 Priority will be given to matters as set forth in the Older Americans Act: "income, health care, long-term care, nutrition, housing, utilities, protective services, defense of guardianship, abuse, neglect, and age discrimination."

-In addition, SCCLS' Elder Law Project, whose lead attorney visits Cape and Islands senior centers weekly, provides legal services to elders who are economically or socially disadvantaged.
+In addition, SCCLS' Elder Law Project, whose lead attorney visits Cape and Islands senior centers weekly, provides legal services to elders who are economically or socially disadvantaged in the Elder Services of Cape Cod and the Islands area.
 Priority areas include housing, government benefits, Medicare, Medicaid, reverse mortgage counseling, and general health law concerns.

 SCCLS' Benefits Unit helps clients obtain the government benefits to which they are entitled, including: TAFDC, Medicaid, Food Stamps, Emergency Assistance to the Elderly, Disabled and Children, Unemployment Compensation, Emergency Assistance, Fuel Assistance, and Veterans Services, by providing direct representation to clients before social services agencies and at administrative hearings.
 Food stamp advocacy is a priority to increase awareness of food stamp eligibility to low-income families.